 Then COVID-19 came

 “When I woke up, I washed my face.
 Then I prepared breakfast for my family.
 After that, I started my school homework.
-At 10am, I went to school til midday.
+At 10 am, I went to school until midday.
 I went to school with my friends and we talked and laughed with each other on the way to school.
 I was in second grade and I had second position in the school.

 “After that, I came back home, ate my lunch and started embroidery which my mother taught me.
 My mother sells the products at the market.
 When coronavirus came, the school closed and I have not gone to school since then.
 Our situation become worse due to COVID-19.
 My and my mother’s income decreased.
 Because I am the oldest daughter, my mother decided to arrange for me to get married to my cousin.
 His family will not allow me to continue my education anymore and so l lost my schooling too.

 “My mother is trying to convince them to change their mind.
 I am not sure if it will work.
 My mother wanted to see me becoming a doctor, but instead she arranged for my engagement.”

 4,000 miles away, in the Democratic Republic of the Congo, COVID-19 also stopped 16-year-old Nelly* from going to school, and changed the course of her life.